Potato Chips

-This Potato Chops recipe is so delicious, healthy and easy!
+This Potato Chips recipe is so delicious, healthy and easy!

 As the kids get older I see how birthday parties, practices, recitals and play dates can quickly over take the weekend.
 No matter how busy the days feel we try really hard to make Sunday night supper a real family experience cooking together as often as possible.
 This also means that on Sunday mornings we go to the farmers market together and decide what we're going to cook that night.
 Without fail someone asks to make potato chips and more often then not it's me or my hubby.
 Just this past weekend we made a mix of purple and russet potatoes that turned out crispy and the perfect accompaniment to kabobs.
 For this rewind Wednesday I'm sharing one of our families all time favorite recipes!